kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 Web Interface , Frontend:

-The reviewer was able to check that the front end webapp is up and running.
-He could then access it using the url : http://localhost:8080
+The reviewer was able to reach the web interface from http://localhost:8080 after completing all the steps and could easily observe the data from the interface by using a user account from the sample data.

 ![img.jpeg](Assets/webInterface.jpeg)

 ## Overall Impression of usage testing